UWMadisonUcomm/uw-ui-toolkit/my-uw/index.md

 title: MyUW App Style Guide
 slug: my-uw
 ---
-<p class="lead">Your content in MyUW Beta is called an app.
+<p class="lead">Your content in the new MyUW is called an app.
 The following are the styles for apps.
 This page is a work in progress.
 These styles are all namespaced under the class 'my-uw', which affects the content of MyUW.
 It does not affect the sidebar, top header, or footer of MyUW.</p>
-<p class="lead">You can view current apps in MyUW Beta by logging in with your NetID <a href="https://my.wisc.edu/portal/Login?profile=bucky" target="blank">here</a>.</p>
+<p class="lead">You can view current apps in the new MyUW by logging in with your NetID <a href="https://my.wisc.edu/portal/Login?profile=bucky" target="blank">here</a>.</p>
 <div>

 <div class="dropdown">